Dear Prospective Graduate Student for fall 2021,

 I expect a great deal of independence from my graduate students, but also make every effort to be available for advice.
 I encourage students to pursue their own research questions within the realm of my interests.
 I expect my students to have a general prospectus for their research by the spring following their entry into the program and to begin preliminary fieldwork during that summer.
 Thus far, my students have been very successful in obtaining their own funding through fellowships and grants; some funding is available through the University in the form of fellowships, teaching assistantships and research assistantships.
 I consider taking on a graduate student as a serious time and financial commitment on my part and will work with students to obtain funding.
 If students chose to work in ecosystems in which I currently do not have active research then it is more difficult for me to provide funding.

 I feel that it is important to train students from tropical countries.
 However, because of the fee structure of the University of California, it is helpful for prospective doctoral students who are not U.S. citizens or permanent residents to have some of their own financial support.
-UCSC offers some non-resident tuition waivers for graduate students, so I encourage Latin American students with a strong educational background to apply.
+UCSC offers some non-resident tuition waivers for graduate students, so I encourage Latin American students with a strong educational and research background to contact me to discuss possibilities.
 I have also hosted visiting doctoral students from universities in Brazil, Mexico, and Costa Rica.

 If you are interested in applying to the Environmental Studies Program at UCSC under my sponsorship, I ask that you first send me a cv and a letter with the following information: (1) a description of your academic and work background, with particular reference to your past independent research experience; (2) what types of research questions (the more detail the better) you would like to address in graduate school; (3) why you want to do a Ph.D. and your ultimate career goals; and (4) why you are interested in the Environmental Studies Program at UCSC and working with me in particular.
-Please also indicate whether you have California residency, which would affect your tuition cost the first year of the program.
 This information is helpful to me in determining whether I would be an appropriate advisor for you.
 If it seems like there is a good match between us then we can schedule a visit to UCSC.
-In September 2020 I will start corresponding with prospective students for fall 2021, so if you are interested in working with me please contact me in September or October 2020.
+Please also indicate whether you have California residency, which would affect your tuition cost the first year of the program.
+Please contact me in September or October 2022 if you are applying to start at UCSC in September 2023.

 Cordially,